-Use a common namespace ID across datasets, or use Cross-Channel Analytics to link people together.
+Use a common namespace ID across datasets.
+Use Stitching to elevate any event-based dataset in respect to providing the common ID on each row.
 Note that Customer Journey Analytics does not currently use the Experience Platform Profile or Identity services for stitching.

 Perform any custom data preparation to ensure a common key across time series datasets to be ingested into Customer Journey Analytics.